eDwin13-lol/Mern/README.md

 ```

 ### `POST /api/posts/refresh`
-Refresh feed by fetching from Reddit & YouTube sources.
+Refresh feed by fetching from all configured sources.

 **Response:**
 ```json